ScreenSingapore: Mikhail Red Announces Philippines Western ‘Arisaka’ (EXCLUSIVE)

 Popular on Variety

-Red and Umali will be speaking at a directing workshop organized by HBO Asia and Infocomm Media Development Authority of Singapore.
+Red and Umali recently spoke at a directing workshop organized by HBO Asia and the Infocomm Media Development Authority of Singapore.

 Red is also working on“The Grandstand,” based on the 2010 Manila hostage crisis where a discontented police officer hijacked a bus full of tourists from Hong Kong and demanded national media attention.
 The ensuing gun battle with the police resulted in eight deaths.
 The project, that won the Udine Focus Asia Award at the Hong Kong Asia Film Financing Forum, is currently at an advanced scripting stage and is aiming for an early 2021 start.